smallriver0316/react-audioworklet-sample/README.md

 # react-audioworklet-study

-Sample codes to implement AudioWorklet programs in React
+Sample codes to implement AudioWorklet programs in React.

+This tries to implement [web audio samples](https://googlechromelabs.github.io/web-audio-samples/audio-worklet/) by google in React.

 ## Getting Started with Create React App